 B. Franchising is a creature of contract.
-The entire structure of a franchise system will be contained in a series of franchise agreements, which set forth in detail the rights, duties, obligations and activities which each party pledges to undertake and perform.
-A number of different species of franchise agreements and relationships may exist to properly implement the franchisor's business objec-
+The entire structure of a franchise system will be contained in a series of franchise agreements, which set forth in detail the or the franchisee's disadvantage.
+While this imbalance can be rectified upon expiration of the initial term of the franchise, if that term is too long, the imbalance can destroy a franchise system.18